govhack-science/govhack-science.github.io/_datasets/2016/australia/australian-bureau-of-statistics/experimental-industry-estimates.md

   - melissa-eaton
 ---

-This experimental dataset is a collaboration between the [Australian Bureau of Statistics (ABS)](http://portal.govhack.org/sponsors/australian-bureau-of-statistics.html) and the [Department of Industry, Innovation and Science (DIIS)](http://portal.govhack.org/sponsors/department-of-industry-innovation-and-science.html).
+An collaborative experimental dataset by the [ABS](http://portal.govhack.org/sponsors/australian-bureau-of-statistics.html) and the [Department of Industry, Innovation and Science (DIIS)](http://portal.govhack.org/sponsors/department-of-industry-innovation-and-science.html).

 <!--more-->